-Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in spreadsheet tools like Excel.
-These columns will show up as green in the data table, rather than as blue (dimensions), or orange (measures).
+Table calculations make it easy to create on-the-fly metrics.
+They are similar to formulas found in spreadsheet tools like Excel.
+Table calculations appear as green columns in the data table, rather than as blue columns (dimensions), or orange columns (measures).

 Table calculations can perform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.
 The formulas that you use to execute these calculations are called Looker Expressions.